aws/aws-imds-packet-analyzer/README.md

 ```
 echo deb http://cloudfront.debian.net/debian sid main | sudo tee -a /etc/apt/sources.list
-sudo -i         # Need to switch as root user in the CLI before running below command
+sudo -i         # Need to switch to root user in the CLI before running below command
 apt-get update
 #Set the environment variable DEBIAN_FRONTEND to 'noninteractive' to avoid the prompts and accept the default answers
 export DEBIAN_FRONTEND=noninteractive